keplerproject/wsapi/README.md

 file uploads, request isolation, or multiplexing.

 WSAPI's main influence is Ruby's Rack framework, but it was also influenced by Python's WSGI (PEP 333).
 It's not a direct clone of either of them, though, and tries to follow standard Lua idioms.

 WSAPI is free software and uses the same license as Lua 5.1

-## Status#
+## Status
 Current version is 1.6.1.
 It supports both Lua 5.1 and Lua 5.2.

-## Download#
+## Download
 WSAPI can be downloaded from its LuaForge page.
 You can also get WSAPI using
 LuaRocks:

     luarocks install wsapi

-## Latest Sources and Bug Tracker#
+## Latest Sources and Bug Tracker
 WSAPI CVS and bug tracker are available at its Github page.

 # History

-WSAPI 1.6.1 [21/Mar/2014]
+## WSAPI 1.6.1 [21/Mar/2014]
 * Restores Lua 5.1 compatibility (incorrect usage of coxpcall)
 * Improvements to wsapi.mock
 * wsapi.request.qs_encode produces proper querystrings
 * FastCGI fixes
 * Additional options for cookies such as httponly and max age.

-WSAPI 1.6 [30/Jan/2013]
+## WSAPI 1.6 [30/Jan/2013]
 * Lua 5.2 compatibility

-WSAPI 1.5 [21/Apr/2011]
+## WSAPI 1.5 [21/Apr/2011]
 * Add lfcgi.finish() to lfcgi, to close the current FastCGI request in case the application does not want to call lfcgi.accept() right away
 * Fix response headers in sapi.lua
 * Fix reloading in non-isolated launchers
 * Errors in mock handler now go in response.wsapi_errors

-WSAPI 1.4 [19/Nov/2010]
+## WSAPI 1.4 [19/Nov/2010]
 * Remove unecessary !# from sapi.lua
 * Added mock WSAPI handler (by Norman Clarke)
 * Flush output pipe after writing content
 * Respect rules specified in config file for "wsapi" launcher
 * Fix bug where common.load_wsapi would not return the module if it was already require'd
 * Fix bug where wsapi.ringer would try to close an already closed state
 * Refactoring of request, response, and util modules, to work with mk (http://github.com/keplerproject/mk)
 * New methods for wsapi.request: qs_encode (encodes a table as a query string), route_link (makes a link to a mk route, link (makes an internal app link), absolute_link (makes an absolute link), static_link (makes an external link), empty (checks if a string is just blanks or nil), empty_param (checks if a request param is empty), and renamed parse_post_data method to parse_post
 * New methods for wsapi.response: forward (sets path_info and returns an mk "keep parsing" code), content_type (sets Content-Type header), redirect (sets Location header and returns redirect WSAPI response), changed write to take multiple parameters and flatten nested tables
 * New functions in wsapi.util: make_env_get (makes a mock WSAPI environment for a GET request from a query string), make_env_post (makes a mock WSAPI environment for a POST request from a postdata string, a postdata type, default x-www-form-urlencoded, and a query string)

-WSAPI 1.3.4 [23/Mar/2010]
+## WSAPI 1.3.4 [23/Mar/2010]
 * Bugfix release, fix bug introduced by previous fix :-)

-WSAPI 1.3.3 [22/Mar/2010]
+## WSAPI 1.3.3 [22/Mar/2010]
 * Bugfix release, fix memory leak with reload option for persistent loaders

-WSAPI 1.3.2 [19/Mar/2010]
+## WSAPI 1.3.2 [19/Mar/2010]
 * Bugfix release, do not send Transfer-Encoding header unless it is raw HTTP response

-WSAPI 1.3.1 [19/Mar/2010]
+## WSAPI 1.3.1 [19/Mar/2010]
 * Bugfix release, fix the unknown symbol in lfcgi.getenv()

-WSAPI 1.3 [18/Mar/2010]
+## WSAPI 1.3 [18/Mar/2010]
 * Fixed segmentation fault when non-string is provided to lfcgi.getenv() (thanks to mkottman@github)
 * Added CGILua bootstrap to wsapi.sapi, so CGILua can run without a kepler_init module present
 * Added an `extra_vars` paremeter to wsapi.xavante.makeHandler and wsapi.xavante.makeGenericHandler, to
   let you pass extra variables in the WSAPI environment
 * Added `overwrite` option to wsapi.request that tells the parameter parser to overwrite repeated parameters instead of collecting them in a list
 * Added a parameter `isolated` to the persistent generic loaders that controls whether you isolate each script in a Lua state or not
 * Added parameters to the persistent generic loaders that let the user control the life cycle of Lua
   states: `period` sets how long WSAPI should wait between collecting stale states, and `ttl` sets the period after which a state becomes stale
 * Fixed bug in wsapi.ringer that didn't let you use wsapi.input:read inside the response iterator
 * Parameter `vars` for the WSAPI generic loaders that which variables WSAPI should check to get the physical path of the script, and in which order.
-Defaults tro trying SCRIPT_FILENAME first and PATH_TRANSLATED second
+Defaults to trying SCRIPT_FILENAME first and PATH_TRANSLATED second

-WSAPI 1.2 [27/Oct/2009]
+## WSAPI 1.2 [27/Oct/2009]
 * Adds time-based collection of Lua states to FCGI and Xavante launchers
 * Adds "wsapi" laucher script, to start a Xavante WSAPI server
 * Fixed "undefined media type" error
 * Added is_empty utility function to check if a string is nil or ''
 * Fixed bug with empty bodies in wsapi.xavante, and added full http status codes to responses
 * Changing order of evaluating PATH_TRANSLATED and SCRIPT_FILENAME, to make non-wrapped launchers work in OSX Apache
 * Reload support for load_isolated_launcher

-WSAPI 1.1 [04/Feb/2009]
+## WSAPI 1.1 [04/Feb/2009]
 * Adds options table to wsapi.request.new, *delay_post* option delays POST processing until req:parsepostdata() is called
 * Moves call to lfs.setmode from wsapi.common to wsapi.cgi
-    * Adds wsapi.util.make_rewindable(wsapi_env) method - wraps wsapi_env in a new environment that lets you process the POST data more than once.
+* Adds wsapi.util.make_rewindable(wsapi_env) method - wraps wsapi_env in a new environment that lets you process the POST data more than once.tr
 * Correctly handles PATH_TRANSLATED and SCRIPT_FILENAME in case the web server gets creative
-    * Statically links the FastCGI version on Windows WSAPI 1.0 [18/May/2008]
+* Statically links the FastCGI version on Windows

+## WSAPI 1.0 [18/May/2008]
 * First public version.
 * Includes CGI, FastCGI and Xavante WSAPI connectors.

 # Credits#